Hanoi Old Quarter: 20+ Things to Do & Travel Guide

 About Hanoi Old Quarter

-Hanoi Old Quarter has long been known as the historical and cultural hub in the heart of Hanoi Capital.
-Wander around Hanoi Old Quarter, you can witness a unique blend of traditional and modern influences.
-Established a thousand years ago, this maze-like area comprises hundreds of narrow streets and alleys connecting with each other.
-The residential architecture features a mix of Vietnamese, Chinese, and French styles with ceramic roof tiles.
-36 streets have been dedicated to a specific trade or craft, and these names have largely been retained to this day.
-There also presents a sensory experience with a vibrant street food scene and lively atmosphere with motorbikes, bicycles, and pedestrians navigating on the streets.
+Hanoi Old Quarter remains a historical and cultural center in the heart of Hanoi Capital.
+As you wander through the Old Quarter, you will experience a unique combination of traditional and modern influences.
+Established over a thousand years ago, this intricate area consists of countless narrow streets and alleys interconnected like a maze.
+The residential architecture showcases a fusion of Vietnamese, Chinese, and French styles, characterized by ceramic roof tiles.
+The 36 streets, each historically dedicated to a specific trade or craft, still retain their original names.
+The area offers a sensory feast, with its vibrant street food scene and a lively atmosphere filled with motorbikes, bicycles, and pedestrians.

 Hoan Kiem Lake and Ngoc Son Temple

-Leisurely strolling around Hoan Kiem Lake and visiting the lake’s historical sites are a great opportunity to escape from the hustle and bustle of Hanoi and connect with nature.
-The surroundings of Hoan Kiem Lake provide tranquility for locals and tourists.
-With local guidance, you can get to know the history and origin of the Restored Sword.
-Besides, do not miss a chance to soak up the peaceful atmosphere and take beautiful photos of the jade-green water, The Huc Red Bridge, and Turtle Tower - the symbol of the lake.
-Hoan Kiem Lake becomes extremely vibrating in the evening at the weekends when nearby streets are converted into pedestrian zones, gathering a lot of locals and visitors to come and participate in fun-filled activities.
+Leisurely walking around Hoan Kiem Lake and exploring its historical sites provide a perfect opportunity to escape the city's hustle and immerse yourself in nature.
+The surroundings of the lake offer tranquility to both locals and visitors.
+By taking a guided tour, you can learn about the history and significance of the Legend of the Restored Sword.
+Make sure to soak in the peaceful atmosphere and capture beautiful photos of the jade-green water, the iconic The Huc Red Bridge, and Turtle Tower, which symbolize the lake.
+On weekends, Hoan Kiem Lake transforms into a vibrant pedestrian zone, attracting crowds of locals and tourists who enjoy various activities.

 - Children under 15 years old: Free